-- 21. Justin Martyr, First Apology, 63; Dialogue with Trypho, 56, 76, 126-28; Irenaeus, Epideixis, 55-56. - 22.
-Michael Zheltov, "The Anaphora and the Thanksgiving Prayer from the Barcelona Papyrus: An Underestimated Testimony to the Anaphoral History in the Fourth Century," Vigiliae Christianae 62 (2008): 467-504.
-See also Nathan P. Chase, "The Antiochenization of the Egyptian Tradition: An Alternate Approach to the Barcelona Papyrus and Anaphoral Development," Ecclesia Orans 34 (2017): 319-67. - 23.
-See R.C.D.
+21. Justin Martyr, First Apology, 63; Dialogue with Trypho, 56, 76, 126-28; Irenaeus, Epideixis, 55-56.

+22. Michael Zheltov, "The Anaphora and the Thanksgiving Prayer from the Barcelona Papyrus: An Underestimated Testimony to the Anaphoral History in the Fourth Century," Vigiliae Christianae 62 (2008): 467-504.
+See also Nathan P. Chase, 'The Antiochenization of the Egyptian Tradition: An Alternate Approach to the Barcelona Papyrus and Anaphoral Development," Ecclesia Orans 34 (2017): 319-67.

+23. See R.C.D.
 Jasper and G.J.
 Cuming, Prayers of the Eucharist: Early and Reformed, 4th ed., ed.
-Paul F. Bradshaw and Maxwell E. Johnson, Alcuin Club Collections 94 (Collegeville, MN: Liturgical Press, 2019), 64-69. - 24.
-See Paul F. Bradshaw, Eucharistic Origins, Alcuin Club Collections 80 (London: SPCK, 2004), 139-41; Maxwell E. Johnson, "Martyrs and the Mass: The Interpolation of the Narrative of Institution into the Anaphora," Worship 87 (2013): 2-22.
-On the other hand, a recent work by Predrag Bukovec, Die frühchristliche Eucharistie, WUNT (Tübingen: Mohr Siebeck, 2022), challenges this dating.
+Paul E Bradshaw and Maxwell E. Johnson, Alcuin Club Collections 94 (Collegeville, MN: Liturgical Press, 2019), 64-69.

-As for the emergence of the epiclesis, in what has become a classic work on the subject, Sebastian Brock demonstrated its gradual evolution from forms that addressed Christ directly with an imperative, "Come!," through invocations to Christ to "Let your Spirit come," and later to God being asked that the "Spirit may come," and finally God being petitioned to "send the Holy Spirit."
-This final form is again first found in the Barcelona Papyrus ("we ask and beseech you to send on them your Holy and comforter Spirit from heaven"), and is very similar to that in AT ("[we ask that] you would send your Holy Spirit on the oblation of the holy church"), though the version in AT is somewhat. simpler in form and so probably slightly earlier.26
+24. See Paul E Bradshaw, Eucharistic Origins, Alcuin Club Collections 80 (London: SPCK, 2004), 139-41; Maxwell E. Johnson, "Martyrs and the Mass: The Interpolation of the Narrative of Institution into the Anaphora," Worship 87 (2013): 2-22.
+On the other hand, a recent work by Predrag Bukovec, Diefrühchristliche Eucharistie, WUNT (Tübingen: Mohr Siebeck, 2022), challenges this dating.
+As for the emergence of the epiclesis, in what has become a classic work on the subject, Sebastian Brock demonstrated its gradual evolution from forms that addressed Christ directly with an imperative, "Come!," through invocations to Christ to "Let your Spirit come," and later to God being asked that the "Spirit may come," and finally God being petitioned to "send the Holy Spirit."25 This final form is again first found in the Barcelona Papyrus ("we ask and beseech you to send on them your Holy and comforter Spirit from heaven"), and is very similar to that in AT ("[we ask that] you would send your Holy Spirit on the oblation of the holy church"), though the version in AT is somewhat simpler in form and so probably slightly earlier.26

 It has been suggested that some other elements of the prayer also belong to this later period.
 The phrase "your inseparable word" recalls "inseparable from the Father," used by Justin Martyr (Dialogue with Trypho 128) and by (Pseudo-)Hippolytus (Contra Noetum 18).
 Markus Vinzent, however, has observed that "inseparable" was "not part of the debate against Noetus in the second century, nor in the early Arian controversy, but becomes a hallmark of the Marcellus of Ancyra, Eusebius of Caesarea, and Apollinarius of Laodicea discussion in the post-Nicene period."
-Even the seemingly innocuous quotation from Hebrews 1:2, "in these last times," a little earlier in the prayer "was introduced to the fourth-century debate by Asterius of Cappadocia, debated by Marcellus and Theophronius of Tyana, and repeated in three of the symbols associated with the 341 CE synod of Antioch."27 This suggests not only the later date but a more polemical reason for the addition of these phrases here.
+Even the seemingly innocuous quotation from Hebrews 1:2, "in these last times," a little earlier in the prayer "was introduced to the fourth-century debate by Asterius

-^{25.} Sebastian Brock, "The Epiklesis in the Antiochene Baptismal Ordines," in Symposium Syriacum 1972, Orientalia Christiana Analecta 197 (Rome: Pontificio Istituto Orientale, 1974), 183-218.
+25. Sebastian Brock, 'The Epiklesis in the Antiochene Baptismal Ordines," in Symposium Syriacum 1972, Orientalia Christiana Analecta 197 (Rome: Pontificio Istituto Oriéntale, 1974), 183-218.

-^{26.} Even Enrico Mazza, The Origins of the Eucharistic Prayer (Collegeville, MN: Liturgical Press, 1995), 170-74, admitted that this part of AT's epiclesis belonged to a later redaction.
+26. Even Enrico Mazza, The Origins of the Eucharistic Prayer (Collegeville, MN: Liturgical Press, 1995), 170-74, admitted that this part of ATs epiclesis belonged to a later redaction. of Cappadocia, debated by Marcellus and Theophronius of Tyana, and repeated in three of the symbols associated with the 341 CE synod of Antioch."27 This suggests not only the later date but a more polemical reason for the addition of these phrases here.